 In Bangkok, masks are worn at all times in public, both indoors and out, while temperature checks are the norm.

-All entertainment places in 41 provinces, including Bangkok, have been ordered to close for at least two weeks.
-Restaurants remain open for business, though are required to close at 9 p.m.
+All entertainment places in 41 provinces, including Bangkok, have been ordered to close.
+Restaurants in "red zones," which includes 18 provinces, remain open for business, though are required to close at 9 p.m.

 Most beaches and national parks are open, though some have imposed restrictions.